 - Chase personal checking account or Chase Liquid card: The limit is $2,000 per single transaction, up to $2,000 in one day, and no more than $16,000 in a calendar month.

-- Chase Private Client and Private Banking client accounts: Daily and single transaction limits are $5,000, up to $5,000 in one day, with a $40,000 calendar month cap.
+- Chase Private Client and Private Banking client accounts: Single transactions are limited to $5,000, up to $5,000 in one day, with a $40,000 cap per calendar month.

 Chase QuickPay with Zelle is free for both sending and receiving money.
 The only charge is any applicable data usage or message fees imposed by your mobile carrier.

 One important distinction between the Chase QuickPay app that’s powered by Zelle and Chase Online Bill Pay is that Zelle is only meant for peer-to-peer transactions.
 To schedule one-time or ongoing payments for expenses like rent, utilities, car payments and credit card bills, you must use the bill pay service.